SensLI: Sensitivity-Based Layer Insertion for Neural Networks: Numerical Results

+We compare SensLI applied to FNN, ResNet and CNN architectures (FNN~LI, ResNet~LI, CNN~LI) to the respective baseline (FNN1, ResNet1, CNN1) and extended architectures (FNN2, ResNet2, CNN2).
+Here, the number of network parameters of the baseline architectures coincides with those in the first epochs of SensLI, while the extended architecture has the same number of parameters as the SensLI architecture after layer insertion, \cf \cref{table:parameters-fb}.

+As a theoretical comparison, we provide approximate counts of floating point operations (FLOPs) for the different architectures, \cf \cref{table:flops-comparison}.
+Specifically, we report on the number of FLOPs needed for SensLI evaluation to get a better understanding of the relative effort required.
+Note that for the larger CNN architecture the SensLI evaluation is more costly due to the higher number of parameters in the extended layers.
+Simultaneously, we observe a more substantial FLOP reduction from CNN2 to CNN~LI than in the smaller FNN and ResNet setups.

-We execute 1850 full-batch gradient descent iterations for all setups, which is sufficient for the purpose of the experiments in this subsection.
-Due to the influence of random initialization, we average over 30~training runs, using the standard random initialization implemented in \pytorch.
-Restoring the random seed, we use identical initializations for FNN1 and FNNLI, as well as for ResNet1 and ResNetLI, respectively.
-Consequently, the loss and test error histories agree until iteration~450.
-For simplicity and comparability, we employ a fixed learning rate of $0.2$ for the feedforward neural networks and $0.1$ for residual networks, respectively.
+Due to the influence of random initialization, we average over multiple training runs in \cref{figure:comparison-with-fixed-architecture}.
+We fix the iteration at which a layer is inserted and also the learning rate for comparability of multiple runs.
+Restoring the random seed, we use identical initializations for the baseline and SensLI architectures.
+Consequently, the loss and error histories agree until layer insertion, except for the noise introduced by mini-batch selection.